verana-labs/verifiable-trust-vpr-spec/spec.md

 In all cases, the process is very similar.
 Example execution of a validation process:

 1. Applicant starts a validation process by running the [start new validation] [[ref: transaction]].
 Validation process may be subject to paying validation fees, as defined by validator.
-2. Validation process usually requires that [[ref: applicant]] connects to a validation [[ref: DTS]] identified by its [[ref: DID]], and execute a some validation steps, required for the validation process to conclude.
+2. Validation process usually requires that [[ref: applicant]] connects to a validation [[ref: VS]] identified by its [[ref: DID]], and execute a some validation steps, required for the validation process to conclude.
 3. If [[ref: applicant]] qualifies, [[ref: validator]] updates the validation entry by running the [set to validated] [[ref: transaction]], and [[ref: applicant]] is granted new permissions, and/or gets issued a credential.

 Validation is valid for a specific period, for example 365 days, as configured in the [[ref: credential schema]] for credential schema related validations, or set by trust registry for user-agent validation.